 - None: This is the current default in Chrome 77 and allows cookies to be sent across all third-party contexts without any restrictions.
 However, with the SameSite attribute in place from February, cookies set under this category will require labeling as ‘SameSite=None; Secure’.

-Why is Google Rolling Out the SameSite Update?
+Why is Google Rolling Out the SameSite Cookie Update?

-Another reason for this cookie update is to monitor and reduce CSRF activities online.
+Another reason for the SameSite cookie update is to monitor and reduce CSRF activities online.
 Though Cross-Site Request Forgery has reduced in the last 10 years (5.27% of incidence rate in 2017), Google intends to improve user security against CSRF with this update.

 For publishers who mostly rely on third-party cookies to track a user’s online behaviour, this update may seem intimidating.
 But while there is still time, publishers need to tweak their systems to adapt to the SameSite attribute.